 After the receipt of load forecasts from the utilities, the IPA next prepares a draft Procurement Plan.
-The Draft 2021 Plan was made available for public review and comment on August 14, 2020.27 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
-The 2021 Plan comment period is scheduled to conclude on September 14, 2020.
+The Draft 2021 Plan was made available for public review and comment on August 14, 2020.
+27 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
+The 2021 Plan comment period concluded as scheduled on September 14, 2020.
+Written comments were received from only Ameren Illinois.
 In prior years, during the 30-day comment period, the Agency has held in-person public hearings within each participating utility's service area for the purpose of receiving public comment on the draft Procurement Plan.
-Due to the COVID-19 pandemic, the Agency will hold virtual public hearings in lieu of the separate meetings in each utility's service area.28
+Due to the COVID-19 pandemic, the Agency held virtual public hearings in lieu of the separate meetings in each utility's service area.
+28

-After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the Commission.29 The IPA's 2021 Plan is scheduled to be filed with the Commission on September 28, 2020.
-Within 5 days after the Procurement Plan is filed with the Commission, parties may file Objections to the Plan.30
+After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the Commission.
+29 The IPA's 2021 Plan is scheduled to be filed with the Commission on September 28, 2020.
+Within 5 days after the Procurement Plan is filed with the Commission, parties may file Objections to the Plan.
+30